habomane/library-system/library-system-backend/README.md

 # Community Library REST API

 This API allows users to make requests to create, retrieve, update, and delete books.
-This API also allows users to create, retrieve, update, and delete requests.

 ##  Books